apioo/psx/doc/routing.rst

 an regular expression to define which chars are allowed in the dynamic part.
 In our example the path /news/archive/$year<[0-9]+> is only matched if the last part contains numeric signs i.e. /news/archive/2014.

+Also you can specifiy an wildcard * which matches all content i.e.
+/file/foo/bar/test.txt would invoke Foo\News\Application\File::downloadFile

 Reverse routing
 ---------------